 - The date you are arrested (if that arrest is followed by actual or continuing restraint of some kind).9

-For Serna motions to dismiss under the California Constitution, the judge will consider only two (2) factors in deciding whether the state violated your speedy trial rights:
+When deciding whether to grant your Serna motions under the California Constitution, the judge will consider only two factors:

 Unlike with the federal standard, the court will not presume prejudice if there is an unusually long delay.
 If you cannot show that there was some harm to you from the delay, then you are unlikely to win a dismissal through a Serna motion under the state constitution.12